brunch/fusion/readme.md

 ## Thanks

 It was inspired by [Jammit](http://documentcloud.github.com/jammit/)'s templating functionality.
-Since Jammit doesn't support to watch files via command-line, it's hard to use for development without RubyOnRails.
+Since Jammit doesn't offer file watching via command-line, it is somewhat hard to use for development if you are not on a RubyOnRails stack.

 Special Thanks to the [CoffeeScript](http://jashkenas.github.com/coffee-script/) Team.
-I was able to reuse several parts of their code.
+Some parts of fusion like the command line functionality and the optparser were re-used from its codebase.

 ## TODO

-* watch issues with textmate
+* watch somehow does not work with Textmate - any pointers?
 * add github page
-* improve regex in createTemplateObject to work with dotfiles and add option ignoreDotFiles
+* improve regex in createTemplateObject to work with dotfiles and add option to ignoreDotFiles - tmp and swp files can cause troubles